 We’ve all had to deal with stubborn burnt food stuck to our pots.
-We often have no idea how to go about the process of removing burnt-on food on our cookware.
+We often have no idea how to go about the process of removing burnt-on food from our cookware.
 So what do you do now?
 Throwing it away is never an option.
 Hot water helps but it’s not the better option either.

 Getting stuck food out of a wok can sometimes be challenging, but it is the easiest thing when done correctly.
 Today, we’re going to share with you easy methods on how to clean a wok with burnt food.

 How to Clean a Wok with Burnt Food: Step by Step Guide

 The first thing you want to start doing is to scrape off the burnt food before cleaning the wok.
 It is never advisable to use any metallic scrubbers on your work.
 When removing the burnt food from the wok, various kitchen tools can help you do that.